 P.S.
 Don’t worry, slow cooker option in the recipe.

 Thai Chicken Curry Recipe (Instant Pot or Slow Cooker)

-- 1 lb white or sweet potatoes roughly chopped
+- 1 lb sweet potatoes (or white potatoes, roughly chopped)

 - 2 TBSP sugar

-- 2 TBSP soy sauce or coconut aminos
+- 2 TBSP coconut aminos (or traditional, fermented soy sauce)

 - 2 TBSP arrowroot powder

 - Mix all ingredients in Instant Pot except garnishes.

 - Seal and set to high manual pressure for 15 minutes.